Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 The choice fell on Cardinal Giovan Battista Pamphilj (aged 70), who owed his career to the Barberini and was well accepted by Spain where he had been nuncio.
-The veto on his name by the French Cardinal Jules Mazarin arrived too late.
-Cardinal Mazarin (of Italian origin, he was born at Pescina in Abruzzo) after the death of Cardinal Richelieu in 1642 replaced him as Prime Minister (the king - Louis XIV - was only a child).
+The veto on his name by French Cardinal Jules Mazarin arrived too late.
+Cardinal Mazarin (of Italian origin, he was born at Pescina in Abruzzo) after the death of Cardinal Richelieu in 1642 replaced him as Prime Minister (King Louis XIV - was only a child).

 The new pope, who called himself Pope Innocent X, immediately charged the Barberini with misappropriation of funds and the two cardinals fled to France, where Cardinal Mazarin granted them protection; the Pope however needed the help of Mazarin to ensure the Church had a say in the peace agreements which ended the Thirty Years' War.
 The Barberini were allowed to return to Rome and they were given back their benefits; in addition the Pope gave the cardinal's hat to Mazarin's brother.